 Gammascout Alert detecting in microsieverts per hour (uSv/hr)

-Over 120 special radiation tests and original in-depth reports as of March 26, 2014 as well as hundreds of items tested in Radiation Food Lab
+Radiation testing streaming 24/7 plus over 930 special radiation tests and original in-depth reports as June 2, 2017 as well as hundreds of items tested in Radiation Food Lab.

 [CLINK LINKS FOR DIRECT ACCESS & NEWEST TO OLDEST DATA DESCENDING PAGE]

 Monitoring Station: http://sccc.org.au/archives/2630

 Southern Hemisphere September 2017 Background Report.
 (27% above Average)

 This short animation of Northern and Southern Hemisphere air circulation, shows why we can get detections so far south.

 Caloundra September 2017 – In the last few months there has been a steady increase in month averages at this location in the Southern Hemisphere.
 The months have been very dry.
 The September rainfall total was 15mm and the wettest day was the 23rd, with 13mm.
 Radon levels have been low, so it did not contribute significantly to the day average increases we have seen through September.